saurabhzingade/Basic-Pytorch/README.md

 The style transfer can help you to transfer the style of one image to another.
 This is how it looks

 ![](transfer.png)

+I trained it for a very short time about 2000 epochs .
+YOu can train for longer and get bettter results.